fasiha/ebisu/README.md

 ![Between 0 and 200 hours since last review, the recall probability for five atoms and the overall ensemble](./figures/power-linear.svg)

 The largest-weighted atom is also the fastest-decaying, whereas the lowest-weighted atom decays very slowly.
 The curves are exponential-ish because they describe the $E[p_t^δ]$ curve we computed above for $p_t∼Beta(α, β)$.
 The first 10-hour-halflife atom's recall probabily quickly falls below each less-weighted atom's till after 75 hours it's dropped below the 11-year-halflife atom' recall probability.
-This results in the overall ensemble's recall probability decaying quite quickly initially but have a _long tail_, propped up by the lower-weighted long-duration atoms.
+This results in the overall ensemble's recall probability decaying quite quickly initially but having a _long tail_, propped up by the lower-weighted long-duration atoms.

 Switching the above plot’s x and y scales to log-log gives and zooming out to see more time gives us this—